ivanpu/pipes/README.md

-# pipes
+# Pipes
-Pipes game in AngularJS
+Pipes game in AngularJS.
+Created to learn the AngularJS.